microsoft/azure-iot-developer-kit/docs/_projects/01-shake-shake.md

 ---
 title: "Shake, Shake"
 permalink: /docs/projects/shake-shake/
-excerpt: "Use the motion sensor to detect shaking, and use a simple Azure Functions app to find a random tweet with a #hashtag.
+excerpt: "Use the motion sensor to detect shaking, and use a simple Azure Functions app to find a random tweet with a #hashtag."
-"
 header:
   image: /assets/images/projects-shake-shake.jpg
   teaser: /assets/images/projects-shake-shake-th.jpg